eissamonet/TextEditor/README.md

 ## Description

 This application is a text editor that allows the user to create notes or code snippets with or without an internet connection.
 The user can reliably retrieve them for later use.
-The application is deployed on Heroku and can be accessed at https://text-editor-2021.herokuapp.com/.